 The only good thing, from my perspective, about our impending winter is that it gives me a chance to catch up on blog posts.
 Take our trip to the Quantock Hills for example.
 We visited in late summer, the August Bank Holiday weekend to be exact.
 Remembering the weekend we spent walking the hills, eating cream teas and searching for fossils cheers me up no end on a wet and grey November day.

 Located in north Somerset, the Quantock Hills cover an area of 38 square miles.
 They’re less well known than their nearby neighbour, Exmoor, but on a Bank Holiday weekend that’s a bonus.
 As usual we chose to explore on foot, walking along the coast, through heather moorland and wooded combes.
-We squeezed in four short walks, not too strenuous and all less than 4 miles so perfect for families.
+We squeezed in four short walks in the Quantocks, not too strenuous and all less than 4 miles so perfect for families.

 1. Kilve beach and East Quantoxhead